tamagui/tamagui/next.md

 ---

 (potentially 1.0)
+  - way to use tamagui with custom design system tokens
+    - basically map any tokens you choose to internal tamagui ones
   - input like button
   - allow string values alongside numbers (nativebase port)
   - media `$light` and `$dark` for overrides